mendix/docs/content/en/docs/howto/mobile/native-mobile/implementation/native-language-change.md

 ## 3. Setting up Language Change Mechanism {#set-up}

-We would be using 2 actions in a nanoflow mainly to set up a language change mechanism.
+We would be using 2 nanoflow actions mainly to set up a language change mechanism.

 {{% alert color="info" %}}